 With this cautionary warning in place, let us move on to some of the benefits that come with using Dawn as a shampoo.

-Benefits Of Using Dawn Dish Soap On Hair
+Benefits of Using Dawn Dish Soap for Hair

 Even though frequent use of this product can damage your tresses, there is no denying the immediate benefits that come with using Dawn as shampoo.
 Here are some of them: